Skip to content

 from uniface.parsing import BiSeNet

-from uniface.visualization import vis_parsing_maps
+from uniface.draw import vis_parsing_maps

 parser = BiSeNet()